 If you are a registered food business and you want your customers to dine outside on the footpath you will need an Al fresco dining permit.

-- TALK TO SOMEONE - If you want to speak to someone about your outdoor dining options, please contact us on 5272 5272 or email [email protected] and ask to speak with someone about outdoor dining opportunities and requirements
+- Talk to someone - If you want to speak to someone about your outdoor dining options, please contact us on 03 5272 5272 or email [email protected] and ask to speak with someone about outdoor dining opportunities and requirements

-- APPLY NOW for a COVID-19 Temporary outdoor dining permit - we recommend reading the information and FAQs here first.
+- Apply online for a COVID-19 Temporary outdoor dining permit - we recommend reading the information and FAQs first.

 To ensure the safety of everyone who travels on the footpath in front of your property there are rules that state where and when you can do these things on the footpath.
 There are different zones on the footpath.

 If you are not sure if the area you want to put your tables and chairs is a council footpath or another communal area you can check with us by telephoning 03 5272 5272.

 - Outdoor Dining (Temporary) - means dining outdoors on Council land where all furniture and other items are removed from such site by 1:00 am each day or at the close of business, whichever the earlier and not place such items back on to such land prior to 7:00 am on any day

 - Outdoor Dining (Fixed) - means dining outdoors on Council land where all furniture and other items (except Fixed Barriers) are removed from such site by 1:00 am each day or at the close of business, whichever the earlier and not place such items back on to such land prior to 7:00 am on any day.